Colonel (Canada)

-Colonel (Col; colonel, col) is a Canadian Forces rank used by commissioned officers in the Canadian Army and Royal Canadian Air Force.
-Captain(N) is the equivalent rank in the Royal Canadian Navy.
+Colonel (Col; colonel, col) is a Canadian Forces rank used by commissioned officers who wear the army, air force or special operations uniform.
+Captain(N) is the equivalent rank for officers who wear the navy uniform.
 A colonel is senior to the army and air force rank of lieutenant-colonel or the naval rank of commander, and junior to the army and air force rank of brigadier-general or the naval rank of commodore.

 Insignia

 Before unification of the Canadian Forces in 1968, rank structure and insignia followed the British pattern.